MarkClinton/sporting-mc/README.md

 ## Bugs
 - The GitHub repository contained a file called .DS_Store during the development.
-This file should not have been commited to the repository.
+This file should not have been committed to the repository.
 I manually deleted the file from the repo directly as it was not appearing locally.
 I then added it to my .gitignore file to stop future pushes of this file.
 - I wanted to implement Navbar links to be bold on hover.
 If I set the items to be bold on hover it would slightly move the items in the navbar.
-Due to the width of the "Fixtures & Results" nav item I couldnt find a width to satisfy all navbar items.
+Due to the width of the "Fixtures & Results" nav item I couldn't find a width to satisfy all navbar items.
 This would lead to wasted space making the other navbar items look odd.
 In the end I used a text shadow to give the illusion of bold text when hovered.
-- Pre planning my site.
+- Pre-planning my site.
 I created the initial wireframes for this website but should have included more detail.
 More detail in the actual div elements I planned to create.
 Without having these divs created in a wireframe it lead to wasted time back and forth debating on which styles looks good.
 - ReadMe.
-While the ReadMe wasnt an issue I only kept a running log in a seperate file on my desktop instead of creating the ReadMe as I went.
+While the ReadMe wasn't an issue I only kept a running log in a separate file on my desktop instead of creating the ReadMe as I went.
 I should have started with the ReadMe format and filled it in as each page was created.
-- Due to the fact the website is for a fictional football team I couldnt get any highlights for the team to include on the home page.
+- Due to the fact the website is for a fictional football team I couldn't get any highlights for the team to include on the home page.
 Instead, I added a video of the 2006 Nike advert "Joga Bonito".